anaclumos/extracranial/Brain/Memex/Jumpsite.md

 slug: '/58407C'
 ---

-Jumpsite Service, or Web Linking Network Service, is a collective term for a [[social network]] service mainly consisting of links to outside content.
+Jumpsite Service, or Web Linking Network Service, is a collective term for a [[Social Network Service]] mainly consisting of links to outside content.

 ## [[Hacker News]]